-- Integrate imaging into research for further advancement of technology and improved clinical benefits.
+- The department integrates imaging into research for further advancement of technology and improved clinical benefits.

-- Pass on the torch of knowlegde and experience gained in the field of imaging through teaching programmes
+- Pass on the torch of knowledge and experience gained in the field of imaging through teaching programs.

 The department boasts of high-quality patient care with world class equipment and highly trained specialists.
 In addition, the department continues to play a key role in advancing the state of the art for technologies in image-guided vascular and non vascular interventional procedures as well as imaging technologies including CT (computed tomography), MRI (magnetic resonance imaging), X-Ray (radiography) and ultrasound.

 - Diagnostic abdominal imaging

 - Vascular imaging and intervention